 You have to care about the whole employee, not just the part that works for you.

-Finally, you need to care for your employees outside the office as well.
+Finally, you need to care for your employees outside the office as well to further foster a positive organizational culture.
 One of the things we’re working on now is: what do our people need or want that we can provide them that may not have anything to do with our business?
 Do we need to have people come in to help them plan for retirement?
 Do we need to have people come in to help them study for their CPA exams?
 Or talk to them about professional wardrobes?
 Or help them with health issues - get a personal trainer for the team?
 Can we have someone tutor their kids?
 Can we get day care?
-All those crazy, outside the box things that may not directly relate to our business but could really show that we care for our people, which makes a ton of difference.
+All those crazy, outside the box ideas about company culture that may not directly relate to our business but could really show that we care for our people, which makes a ton of difference.

 Overall, to keep your team happy you have to be seriously intentional, and you have to really want to keep your employees truly happy.
 Happy doesn’t mean that you just throw a bunch of money at them, and happy also doesn’t mean that you tell everyone they’re a bunch of unique snowflakes.
 Happy can mean challenging your team while you’re supporting them, and having high expectations and standards, so you maintain the level of respect of those people.